MuhammdRehman/Snake-game-Having-Diffrent-Levels-Console-base/README.md

 # Snake Game with Different Levels (Console-based)

 This is a console-based Snake Game built in C++ using Visual Studio Community Edition.
-The game features multiple levels, different versions of the classic Snake game, player modes, and a scoring system, making it both nostalgic and challenging.
+The game features multiple levels, different versions of the classic Snake game, player modes, and a scoring system, making it both easy and challenging.

 ## Table of Contents